performances July 30 – August 2

 A couple things for you to know about:

-– Ages 8-13 are invited to participate in our Youth Audition Workshop on Date TBA.
+– Ages 8-13 are invited to participate in our Youth Audition Workshop on June 11.

 This workshop will be the perfect opportunity to learn about auditions.
 We will talk about the audition form, what to wear, who you will see, how to choose a song, and what to expect from cold reads and a dance audition.
 This is a great chance to get all audition questions answered so you can feel your best at your next audition.